VW profit slumps on European gloom and tech costs

 Still, a downturn in Europe's new car market, which shrank at its fastest pace for a year in September, is filtering through to Volkswagen (VW), which makes more than a third of its deliveries in western Europe.

-Operating profit dropped to 2.34 billion euros (1.89 billion pounds) in the third quarter from 2.89 billion a year earlier, VW said on Wednesday.
+Operating profit dropped to 2.34 billion euros ($3.04 billion) in the third quarter from 2.89 billion a year earlier, VW said on Wednesday.

 That was in line with analyst expectations, though, and they expect profits to rebound when VW starts to reap the benefits of its technology revamp.